AuroralH2020/auroral-node/README.md

 - Docker-compose
 - Available architecture images: amd64, arm64 or armv7 (RaspberryPi and similar)

+### Launcher script ###

+**Available for MAC and Linux**

+In order to facilitate the installation of the node we are providing an interactive script to go over the process.
+This scripts enables the user to initialize, just run or remove all the node files when no longer needed.

+The launcher does not configure any adapter at the moment, see section 7 of deployment section.

 ### Deployment ###

+The node can be configured and run following the instructions below:

 Docker-compose is the preferred deployment method